SMARTMarkers/demo-patientapp/README.md

 ```
 -----------------------------------

-## Step 3: SMART Authorization sequence

-With that in place, we can now add some code that initiates user authentication,  which, after successful completion,  resolves the most appropriate username from the FHIR resource.
-In this case, its the Patient resource
+## (3) With that in place, we can now add some code that initiates user authentication,  which, after successful completion,  resolves the most appropriate username from the FHIR resource.
+In this case, its the Patient resource, hence we get the patient name.
+I would use the same function if the Practitioner were logging in, and in that case, I'd receive the Practitioner's name

-This method, is also part of the SMART lib that is used within the framework
+This method, is also part of the SMART lib that is used within the framework and its as simple writing One function.

 ```swift
 manager.authorize { [weak self] (success, userName, error) in